Relationship Pattern Report.

 Next steps.

-If you’re unsure, you’re welcome to get in touch for brief clarification.
+If you’re unsure, you’re welcome to reach out for brief clarification.